Learning Haptic-based Object Pose Estimation for In-hand Manipulation Control with Underactuated Robotic Hands: Introduction

+\item We propose an MPC approach to manipulate a grasped object to desired goal positions solely based on the predictions of the observation model.
+While an entire pose estimation is available, controlling the orientation of the object is highly dependent on the initial grasp.
+Hence, the MPC can only control the position of the grasped object.
+To include orientation, a designated motion planning with some re-grasping maneuvers is required in future work.

-To summarize, the contributions of this work are as follows.
-First, a novel 3D printed simple and low-cost tactile finger is proposed for underactuated hands.
-Then, we propose an observation model to map haptic sensing of an underactuated hand to the pose of an object.
-The haptics include sensing from the tactile fingers along with kinesthetic sensing from the actuators of the hand.
-With such, a study is conducted about the haptic information required for object pose estimation with an underactuated hand while including tactile and kinesthetic sensing.
-We also analyze the partial-occluded pose-estimation problem where an initial glance of the grasp is available prior to performing the task in an occluded region.
-Models for pose estimation are shown to be somewhat generalizable.
-We then propose an MPC approach to manipulate a grasped object to desired goal positions solely based on the predictions of the observation model.
-The approach is augmented by a critic model such that the controller can reason about the accuracy of the observation model and avoid potentially erroneous actions.
-To the best of the author's knowledge, this is the first analysis of pose estimation with underactuated hands solely by using simple and low-cost haptic perception.
+\item A critic model is added to the MPC approach such that the controller can reason about the accuracy of the observation model and avoid potentially erroneous actions. \end{itemize} To the best of the author's knowledge, this is the first analysis of pose estimation with underactuated hands solely by using simple and low-cost haptic perception.
 Achieving haptic-based pose estimation would enable further fusion with vision for better estimation in unstructured or partly-occluded environments.